Small-Bodies-Node/catch-apis/README.md

 - Clone this repo.
 - Copy .env-template to .env and edit.
 - If you are developing in VSCode, then `source _vscode_setup` to install packages on your machine, etc. in order to get intellisense, etc.; the repo comes with a .vscode dir for settings.
 - CATCH requires a Postgres database populated with survey image metadata.
 This data can be harvested from the original source files, or simply a copy of a prior database.
   - If starting from a blank database, see [Adding New Data](#adding-new-data).
   - If starting from a copy of a prior database, we recommend using a file generated by the `pg_dump` program.
 Please contact [MKelley](https://github.com/mkelley) or [D-W-D](https://github.com/d-w-d) for the data.
 Copy that file within your clone of this repo to `.pg-init-data/some-name.backup`.
 - Run docker-compose:
   - There are two ways to start all of the relevant containers: dev mode and prod mode.
 In development mode, the code base for the apis will be "bind-mounted" into the container so that changes made to the code on your machine get reflected instantly in the running application (the API and woRQer processes are run via nodemon in dev mode).
 In prod mode, the code-base is simply copied over into the image, so it will not be picked up dynamically at run-time
-  - To run everything in development mode, run `docker-compose -f docker-compose.yml up --build`
+  - To run everything in development mode, run `docker-compose -f docker-compose.dev.yml up --build`
     - To stop everything, enter CTRL+C once to stop processes gracefully; sometimes this might fail to properly shutdown everything, in which case you can swap `... up --build` with `... down` to re-try shutting everything down
     - Also, when you bring docker-compose systems up/down, it's sometimes helpful to also remove the stopped containers with `docker container prune`
   - To run everything in prod mode, run `docker-compose -f docker-compose.prod.yml up --build`
 - DB setup:
   - The CATCH tool requires a postgresDB populated with initial data.
-After you've started up your docker-compose command for the first time, and before you can run any catch queries through the apis, you need to initialize the postgres db by jumping into the running db container (running the `_docker_enterer` script makes this easy), and going to `/docker-entrypoint-initdb.d`.
-Now you can source the script `_restore.sh` and provide the name of the backup file that you downloaded to `.pg_init_data/`; this script will run the postgres tool `pg_restore` on that file.
-    - The restoration of the postgresdb can take a while;
-      - On a Macbook Pro it took ~10 mins to restore a backup file of 250MB, with a resultant db of size 3.4GB.
-      - On a 2-CPU AWS EC2 instance it took ~60 minutes to restore a backup file of 775MB, with a resultant db of ~20GB.
+In previous implementations, this DB was provided as a separate docker container.
+Now, however, we have separated the DB into its own postgres service on AWS RDS.
+If you want to develop this code, you therefore need to connect to the development db on our group's AWS instance (contact DWD or MSK for access), or you need to set up your own postgres instance and populate with data (see above).
 - Once everything is running in dev mode, visit http://localhost:5000/ui to see the swagger interface, and in a separate tab open to http://localhost:5000/stream

 ## Adding New Data

 Whether starting from a blank database, or a working copy, you will probably want to add some new data.

 [Instructions TBD]

 ## Testing

 Partial tests are available, both unit tests and tests of a fully working API.

 ### Unit tests

 Python unit tests require tox. `pip install tox` to install this package.

 Several testing environments are available.
 View a list of environments with `tox -l`.
 To run a single environment, use the `-e` optional parameter, e.g., for the Python 3.9 testing environment:

 ```
 tox -e py39-test
 ```

 Enable tests that require a network connection with:

 ```
 tox -e py39-test -- --remote-data
 ```

 ### API tests

 Code in the `tests/` directory is used to run "end-to-end" tests.
 Testing requirements are listed in `requirements.testing.txt`.

-* `python3 tests/test_alive.py` to execute moving target queries and summarize results (use `--help` for options).
+- `python3 tests/test_alive.py` to execute moving target queries and summarize results (use `--help` for options).

-* With pytest installed, use `pytest tests` to run some simple tests on the API.
+- With pytest installed, use `pytest tests` to run some simple tests on the API.

-## TODO: migrate CATCH frontend to separate docker service